mrazomej/phd/src/chapter_05/section_05_multiple_gene_copy.md

 as an annotated Jupyter notebook)

 When growing in rich media, bacteria can double every $\approx$ 20 minutes.
-With two replication forks each traveling at $\approx$ 1000 bp per second, and a genome of $\approx$ 5 Mbp for *E. coli* [@Moran2010], a cell would need
+With two replication forks, each traveling at $\approx$ 1000 bp per second, and a genome of $\approx$ 5 Mbp for *E. coli* [@Moran2010], a cell would need
 $\approx$ 40 minutes to replicate its genome.
-The apparent paradox of growth rates faster than one division per 40 minutes is solved by the fact that cells have multiple replisomes, i.e. molecular machines that replicate the genome running in parallel.
-Cells can have up to 8 copies of the genome being replicated simultaneously depending on the growth rate [@Bremer1996].
+The apparent paradox of growth rates faster than one division per 40 minutes is solved because cells have multiple replisomes, i.e., molecular machines that replicate the genome running in parallel.
+Cells can have up to 8 copies of the genome being replicated simultaneously, depending on the growth rate [@Bremer1996].

-This observation implies that during the cell cycle gene copy number varies.
+This observation implies that during the cell cycle, gene copy number varies.
 This variation depends on the growth rate and the relative position of the gene with respect to the replication origin, having genes close to the replication origin spending more time with multiple copies compare to genes closer to the